 What’s more fascinating about Lamborghini in general is that its founder, Ferruccio Lamborghini, came from a tractor background.
 He was thought to have lost his faculties when he decided to build the worlds best super sports car.
 Constructing that kind of car was perceived as an extravagance, a leap in the dark, and something that would squander his fortune.

 Timing – At the time, supercars were just coming into their own.
 Manufacturers were pushing the boundaries of convention.
 Hence imperfections were anticipated and almost accepted.
 Customers were buying the idea of speed, especially in the midst of motorsport’s growing popularity.

 Design – The car had an ultra-futuristic and alien-like appearance, visibly far ahead of its time.
-It had masculine overtones, a fierce low stance, scissor doors, a rear wing, 450 horse power with a 5.2ltr V12 heart.
+It had masculine overtones, a fierce low stance, scissor doors, a rear wing, a 5.2ltr V12 heart.
 The car stood at the extreme edge of performance specs and aesthetics.
 It was simply the most ridiculously beautiful car on the planet.

-Promise – The Lamborghini Countach sold extravagance to customers, not utility, especially when you consider the state of the automotive industry during that time.
-It sold the concept of speed, looks and raw unadulterated power.
+Promise – The Lamborghini Countach sold extravagance to customers and impression, not utility.
 It was a pure reflection of what owners wanted on-lookers to see in them.

 Limited – It was never a mass market product to begin with.
 Its low production run (1983 units over 16 years) appealed to those who loved exclusivity and the idea of owning an iconic piece of history.

 The Lamborghini Countach had such a profound impact on the world.
 There was hardly ever a teenage bedroom that didn’t have a poster of this supercar on the wall.